asfoury/projmag/summaries/sprint3.md

 I also pre prepared my UI work for the next week by creating and linking the tags.

 ## Paul
+I tried to improve the coverage for the overall project, which wasn't easy as most of the code of previous weeks relies on external dependencies and some Google API.
+The second part of my work was to create an UI to build up a curriculum vitae.
+As a CV can contain many info, I had to find a pleasant way to do it on a phone.
+It was exciting to learn new Android features with this task.
+I spent around 3h in improving, and around 10h for building the CV creation UI.
+I need to get to know better the Android documentation and Espresso testing.

 ## Overall Team
 For the most part, we had tasks which we found quite accessible and doable.
 However we realised that Asfoury had a harder task than the rest of us and spent much more time working on it.